elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 First, look at all areas of your life.

-**TODO**: Write down all of your hobies and interests and work/educational experiences.
+**ACTION ITEM:** Write down all of your hobies and interests and work/educational experiences.
 Look for niches in this list.
 These are referred to as **warm** niches because you know something about them personally.
 To compose a list of luke-warm niches, do this for friends and family.
 These are poeple who you could ask directly about the niches they know something about.

 You also look for **cold** niches, by spelunking through occupation lists.
 You can begin thinking about product ideas for these grouops of people: